cproctor/qualitative-coding/README.md

     $ qc init
     $ curl -o corpus/what_is_coding.txt "https://en.wikipedia.org/w/index.php?title=Coding_%28social_sciences%29&action=raw"
     $ qc init --prepare-corpus --prepare-codes --coder chris

+Why run `qc init` three times?
+The first time creates a prepopulated `settings.py` file.
+You could then change any settings.
+The second time reads `settings.py` and creates the specified files and directories.
+And the third run, with the flags, processes the corpus file and creates a corresponding coding file.

 Now we're ready to start coding.
 This next command will open a split-window vim session.
 Add comma-separated codes to the blank file on the right.
 I usually page-up (control+u)